YuanGongND/llm_speech_emotion_challenge/README.md

 - We will send out the evaluation data on **June 15th (tentative, subject to change)**.
 - Participants must submit their predictions by **June 20th (tentative, subject to change)** to be eligible for the final assessment and potential awards.
 - You can submit a 2-6 page paper to SLT2024 (by June 20th), it will be included in the main SLT 2024 proceedings if accepted.

+## Rules

+For fairness considerations.
+We have the following restrictions:

+### Data

+- You can use additional datasets to train your model, but they must NOT include IEMOCAP (except for the portion we provide to you).
+This is because we use part of IEMOCAP as our evaluation data.
+If additional datasets are used, you need to clearly mention the datasets used in the paper.
+- For any datasets (including those we provide and your own), you can only use automatically transcribed text as model input, not raw audio or manually transcribed text.

+### Method

+- You cannot use raw audio data as input; the model must take text as input.
+- You cannot manually transcribe the audio or annotate the emotion.
+- You cannot use any ground-truth emotion label in the entire conversation as prior knowledge, we will not provide ground truth label for our evaluation set.
+- You can use the conversation prior to the sentence requiring a prediction as context, but NOT the conversation that follows.
+I.e., it needs to be causal inference.

 ## What Can Be Explored?